Parents

 Part of Kimball Union’s Mission is to promote “intentionally designed experiences and challenges.”
 In support of that, we look forward to working with you to develop an appropriately demanding academic schedule for the coming school year.
 To start that process, students can make preliminary course selections for next year through the “Course Requests” tab on the “My Day” section of the Student Portal.
 We ask you to enter your requests before June 30.

 As part of the course selection process, you will have choices around what courses and levels you request.
-Please keep in mind that we will also review your previous transcripts and teacher recommendations in order to determine the best course placement.
+Please keep in mind that we will also review your previous transcripts and teacher recommendations to determine the best course placement.

-World Language Placement
+World Language Specific Information

 The KUA Registrar and World Language Department Faculty will review all incoming student transcripts to determine placement in French, Latin, and Spanish.
-In some cases, this will require a brief placement conversation with a teacher in the desired language.
-Registrar Anne Parent will schedule placement conversations in June or July 2025.
+This will require the completion of a short Incoming Student Language Choice Survey by June 20, 2026.

-History & English Placement (for incoming 10, 11, 12th graders)
+English/History Specific Information (for incoming 10, 11, 12th graders)

 Course placement and class schedule details will be available at registration, but please reach out if you have any questions or concerns to Registrar Anne Parent or Academic Dean Tasheana Dukuly